saalfeldlab/paintera-conversion-helper/README.md

 ## Running
 This conversion tool currently supports any number of datasets (raw or label) with a single (global) block size, and will output to a single N5 group in a paintera-compatible format.
-For local spark usage, [install throguh conda or pip](#installation), and run:
+For local spark usage, [install through conda or pip](#installation), and run:
 ```
 paintera-convert to-paintera [...]
 ```